ibm-ncee-bobathons/bobathon-hungary/Lab 3 - Building an event-driven agentic AI system with Apache Kafka on Confluent Cloud and watsonx Orchestrate/README.md

 ### Prerequisites

 - This tutorial assumes you have a running local environment of watsonx Orchestrate Agent Development Kit (ADK).
 Check out the getting started with ADK tutorial (https://developer.ibm.com/tutorials/getting-started-with-watsonx-orchestrate/)if you don’t have an active instance.
-This tutorial has been tested on watsonx Orchestrate ADK version 2.1.
+This tutorial has been tested on watsonx Orchestrate ADK version 2.11.

-- Optionally, access to IBM Bob.
+- Access to IBM Bob.
 Sign up for your free trial. https://bob.ibm.com/trial/?utm_source=developer-content&cm_sp=ibmdev-_-developer-_-trial

-- A Confluent Cloud account with access to Kafka.
-You can sign up for an account on this product page (https://confluent.cloud/signup).

 - An instance of watsonx Orchestrate (https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=orchestrate-accessing-trial-version&utm_source=ibm_developer&utm_content=in_content_link&utm_id=tutorials_event-driven-agentic-ai-system-confluent-watsonx-orchestrate&cm_sp=ibmdev-_-developer-tutorials-_-ibmcom).